NAB approves closure of probes against Elahi

 ISLAMABAD: The Executive Board of the National Accountability Bureau (NAB) Thursday approved the closure of investigations against Punjab Assembly Speaker Chaudhry Pervaiz Elahi due to lack of incriminating evidence as per law.

-Besides filing of seven corruption references, the Executive Board accorded approval of six investigations including against ex-MNA Sardar Ashiq Hussain Gopang, former acting Inspector General (IGP), Sindh Ghulam Shabbir Sheikh and others.
+Besides filing of seven corruption references, the Executive Board accorded approval of 6 investigations including against ex-MNA Sardar Ashiq Hussain Gopang, former acting Inspector General (IG), Sindh Ghulam Shabbir Sheikh and others.

 The NAB’s Executive Board accorded approval of filing corruption reference against Nisarullah Khan, former district officer, District Bannu, former district officer FC, Bannu and others due to their involvement in awarding illegal agreement of FC’s land in district Bannu and Tank, which caused Rs160.27 million losses to national exchequer.